NFL, Players Union Agree Virtual Offseason Program

 When the team’s facilities reopen for the period on the field, the teams may resume the off-season training programs, including all authorized activities on the field, in accordance with customary rules of the collective agreement.

-Team facilities will reopen in accordance with protocols established by the NFL, in accordance with federal, state and local rules and regulations, and only after consultation with the NFLPA, which will be widely disseminated to the teams in a timely manner.
+Reopening of team facilities will be in accordance with protocols established by the NFL, in accordance with federal, state and local rules and regulations, and only after consultation with the NFLPA, which will be widely disseminated to teams in a timely manner.

 If one or more NFL team facilities remain closed for a period of time, all team facilities will remain closed during that period.

-Teams that have hired a new head coach after the end of the 2019 regular season can – if they wish – start the virtual period for three consecutive weeks, plus hold a volunteer veteran minicamp, for a total of four weeks.
+Teams who have hired a new head coach after the end of the 2019 regular season may – if they wish – start the virtual period for three consecutive weeks, plus hold a volunteer veteran mini-camp, for a total of four weeks. .
 Teams with tenured head coaches can start the virtual period for three consecutive weeks starting April 20.
 The last teams can start the virtual period is April 27.

 Before the Covid-19 pandemic, any team that hired a new head coach after the 2019 regular season could have started their off-season programs on April 6, while the rest of the league would have started on April 20.